srp33/PAE/README.md

 PAE
 ===

 Example of how to create a Portable Analytical Environment.
+I have tested these steps on Windows 7 and CentOS 6 Linux.
+But they should work on practically any operating system.
+Let me know if you have questions.

 # Prerequisite software